strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Negamancer and Thrall Mammals

 The high-crested Negamancers of the Neonate Empire practice the philosophies of anticausality.
 These chameleonoid antisorcerers come forth from the ruins of Nyctopolis to contest any human claim to the Maze.
-They are typically accompanied by an escort of Thrall Mammals, controlled with a pearl- white globe—if they are defeated, the Negamancer will retreat.
+They are typically accompanied by an escort of Thrall Mammals, controlled with a pearl-white globe—if they are defeated, the Negamancer will retreat.

 **Negamancer**
 | AC | HD | ATK |